 Never been on mini cruises?
 Come test the waters…

 By Marcia Raffel Levin

 Mini cruises are important as the cruise industry keeps growing.
 New ships, new itineraries, new entertainment offerings, kids’ programs, dining venues, shore excursions, etc. are announced daily.

 Yet many travelers have yet to set foot aboard a cruise ship.
-Maybe it has to do with them being unfamiliar with cruising, or knowing what one can experience on a cruise, or, believing cruising is expensive, looking for a cheaper cruise.
+Maybe it has to do with them being unfamiliar with cruising.
+Or knowing what one can experience on a cruise.
+Or, perhaps, believing cruising is expensive, looking for a cheaper cruise.

 Perhaps a mini-cruise is the answer – a kind of appetizer before the main course.